okta/okta-developer-docs/packages/@okta/vuepress-site/guides/custom-hosted-signin/edit-the-sign-in-page/index.md

 ## Use the Embedded HTML Editor
 If you are familiar with using HTML and want to change the page layout, colors, button shapes, and other elements, use the embedded HTML editor in the middle of the page.
 You can modify the current HTML/CSS and JavaScript or paste your own code.

-**Tips**
-* Make changes directly in the embedded editor.
+1. Make changes directly in the embedded editor.
-* Click **Preview** to preview your changes before you publish.
+2. Click **Preview** to preview your changes before you publish.
-* Click **Reset to Default** if you need to remove all of your customizations and restore the default HTML/CSS and JavaScript code.
+3. Click **Reset to Default** if you need to remove all of your customizations and restore the default HTML/CSS and JavaScript code.
-* Click **Save and Publish** when you finish.
+4. Click **Save and Publish** when you finish.

-> Note: See the [Customization Examples](#customization-examples) section for examples that you can alter and use on your hosted sign-in page.
+> Note: See the <GuideLink link="../customization-examples">Customization Examples</GuideLink> section for examples that you can alter and use on your hosted sign-in page.

 ## Bypass the Custom Sign-In Page
 Use the `/login/default` backdoor sign-in URL to bypass the custom sign-in page.
 If, for example, something goes wrong with your customizations and your sign-in page won't load, add `/login/default` to the end of your Okta URL to bring up the default sign-in page and sign in: